sowrabh-adiga/NASSCOM_VSD_SOC_DESIGN_PROGRAM/README.md

 ### SKY130_D2_SK1 - Chip Floor planning considerations

 * Floorplanning: defining the dimesions of a chip
-* assume unit width and geight of std cells and FF's then taking all of them together, gives us the abs min area required to place the cells inside a core area
+* assume unit width and height of std cells and FF's then taking all of them together, gives us the abs min area required to place the cells inside a core area
 * below are the most important concepts for floorplan definition:
 ```math
 Utilization = \frac{Area\ utilized\ by\ netlist}{Total\ core\ area}